neilthawani/classinsight-prototype/docs/README.md

 Please name files according to the function they describe.

 - `auth.md` describes how user signup/login works
+- `mongo.md` has information about how MongoDB works and how to set up the app
 - `parser.md` describes how data is fetched from the API and parsed for interpretation in the charts